Managing Sickness Absences Advice and assistance from Employment Solicitors in Manchester and London

 It is important that you have a detailed policy that expresses the company’s sickness procedures.
 You should explain the procedure for calling in sick, adjustments that can be made for return to work, and the point in which you will consider suspension or disciplinary action.
-If you do not have such policies click here to see how we can help you.
+If you do not have grievance and disciplinary procedures in place we can help you.

 What is the legal position on sickness absences and how to manage them?

 In the majority of cases when an employee is off sick their contract of employment continues and they are entitled to sick pay.
 The minimum you must pay your employee is called statutory sick pay (SSP) which is the amount set by the government.
 You can also offer your employee contractual sick pay.
 This will be a rate set out in the employment contract, or your policy documents that offers sick pay above SSP.

 It is legal to dismiss an employee for illness if they cannot do their job properly.
 However, in order to avoid an unfair dismissal claim there are some procedural steps you must take.
 These include:

 - Keep a record of all short-term sickness absences and the reasons for the absences